-For the past 10+years, I’ve been invested in mindfulness more specific to the male population in addiction recovery, opioid abuse, tapering from medication-assisted treatments (MAT), addictiveness (attachments & non-chemical addictions), and in clarifying the difference between traditional therapy and mindfulness.
+For the past 15+years, I’ve been invested in mindfulness more specific to the male population in addiction recovery, opioid abuse, tapering from medication-assisted treatments (MAT), addictiveness (attachments & non-chemical addictions), and in clarifying the difference between traditional therapy and mindfulness.

 Education & Self-Inquiry.
-As a former psychology professor, I have a strong focus on education; and as a mindfulness instructor, a strong focus on self-inquiry and stress management.
+As a former adjunct psychology professor, I have a strong focus on education; and as a mindfulness instructor, a strong focus on self-inquiry and stress management.
 It’s all stress: the stress of not knowing how to respond to the pain of being human and the struggle to be ourselves.

 Other specialized training includes; motivational interviewing, rational emotive behavior therapy (REBT), cognitive behavior therapy (CBT), dialectic behavior therapy (DBT), appreciative practice, work with Dr. David Mee-Lee, neurological science, acupuncture detoxification, mind-body medicine, personal nutrition, and organizational psychology.

 Prior to Charlottesville, I worked in a private substance abuse treatment center for professionals, taught at University, and ran a wellness program in N. Florida/S.Georgia offering mindfulness to organizations, universities, and integrative health centers.
 I participated in a two-year project focused on introducing mindfulness at Tallahassee Memorial Hospital under the direction of Mike Healy, founder of Mindful Living in Athens, Georgia.
 My beginnings were supported and inspired by Dr. John Mansberger (founder of Archbold Integrative Health) (currently retired) who specialized in the stress aspect of fibromyalgia.